Ademolacode/Microsoft-SOC-Analyst-Portfolio/mini-projects/04-cross-domain-investigation/README.md

 ![Entra ID Admin](../../screenshots/14-ca-policy-config.png)
 ![Security Defaults](../../screenshots/16-security-defaults.png)

 Security defaults were enabled in the Entra ID tenant, which enforces baseline MFA for admin accounts.
-The Microsoft documentation shown in the screenshot makes the case plainly: 99.9% of account compromise stops with MFA.
+The Microsoft documentation shown in the screenshot makes the case plain: 99.9% of account compromise stops with MFA.
 This is not a contested claim in the security industry.

 The reason this is relevant: **David Book's account did not have MFA enabled**.